-To display assembly language instructions for setting up the SIM
+To display assembly language instructions for setting up the SIM display configuration_info init_source_code

-- Choose Display-Configuration Info-Initialization Source Code from either the configuration interface the emulator/analyzer interface pulldown menu. - Using the emulator/analyzer interface command line, enter the display configuration_info init_source_code command.
+• Choose Display-Configuration Info-Initialization Source Code from either the configuration interface the emulator/analyzer interface pull-down menu.

 This command displays the assembly language program that will initialize the processor as defined by the current EMSIM register contents.